deanebarker/contentful-webhook-server/README.md

 ### Logging

+Contentful will store the response from the webhook request in its log.
+Each handler which executes in reponse to a webhook request can return its own log entry to be stored.

 Handlers should return a `WebhookHandlerLogEntry` object.
 These will be aggregated, and sent back as a JSON array, which Contentful will store as the `body` of the webhook response.

 The `WebhookHandlerLogEntry` object has two properties: